 In fact this scrummy keto prime rib main meal is great at lunch or dinner.
 Take note though that it is perfect for any holiday time if the truth be told.
 That said, I just know your nearest and dearest will jump for absolute joy when they see what you are cooking for them this Valentines Day.

 This keto-friendly recipe for juicy prime rib and horseradish cream is much more straight forward to prepare in your kitchen than you might anticipate.
 Like any prime cuts of beef the cooking time is several hours so plan accordingly.
 Note your oven type and how you like your meat.

-My keto prime rib and horseradish sauce is always a crowd pleaser for dinner parties and lunches but it can also be a low-carb Valentines Day dinner with the love of your life that will yield lots of yummy leftovers for the next day also.
+My Valentines Day keto prime rib and horseradish cream sauce is always a crowd pleaser for dinner parties and lunches but it can also be a low-carb Valentines Day dinner with the love of your life that will yield lots of yummy leftovers for the next day also.
 After shrinkage during cooking, this keto prime rib recipe yields about 8-10 (½-1 pound) servings.
-For other romantic keto meal ideas try this chicken piccanta as this is an awesome alternative dish.
+For other romantic keto meal ideas try this chicken piccata as this is an awesome alternative dish.

-This prime rib and horseradish cream recipe is naturally keto-friendly, low-carb, gluten-free, grain-free, with no added sugar.
+This Valentines Day keto prime rib and horseradish cream recipe is naturally keto-friendly, low-carb, gluten-free, grain-free, with no added sugar.
 Just how we like it so let us see your romantic streak.

 Prime Rib With Horseradish Cream

 - 1 Boneless juicy prime rib roast 8-12 pounds

 - 2 tablespoons Granulated garlic